mate-ogarcia/2025_Ease_fork/README.md

 This command starts the initialization container that will automatically create all necessary buckets and import sample data.
 You'll see the buckets appear in the "Buckets" tab of the Couchbase interface after a few seconds.

-The initialization creates two default users with the following roles:
+The initialization creates the bucket UsersBDD with two default users with the following roles to try the different role in the site easily:

 - **SuperAdmin**:
   - Email: capgSuperadmin@gmail.com